guilimasp/lost-conversations/prompt.md

-# Conversation Generation Prompt
+# Conversation Generation System

-This project uses a carefully crafted prompt to generate message sequences that feel like fragments of larger narratives.
-The actual prompt is kept in environment variables for security, but the general approach is:
+This project uses a carefully crafted prompt system to generate realistic conversation snippets.
+The system is designed to create two types of content:

+## Personal Conversations (98%)
+- Random snippets from ongoing conversations
-- Generate 1-7 messages per sequence
+- Context-dependent messages that feel incomplete
-- Create an atmosphere of mystery and intrigue
-- Messages feel like glimpses into larger stories
-- Context remains purposefully elusive
-- Natural language with poetic undertones
+- Natural language with typos and casual tone
+- 1-7 messages per conversation

+## Business Messages (2%)
+- Realistic spam/promotional content
+- Based on actual business message patterns
-- Mix of metaphorical and mundane messages
+- Uses CAPS and urgent tone
-- Free distribution between participants
-- Sequential timestamps

-The implementation details and exact prompt engineering are maintained separately from version control.
+- Includes real-world company references

+## Implementation
+The prompt system is maintained in `src/prompts.js` and uses the OpenAI API to generate JSON-structured responses that are then rendered in an iMessage-style interface.